MFaisal125/RevenueRocketPK/README.md

-this is a it company website building technologies.
+this is a building with AI technologies.